Hedi84/e_commerce_app/README.md

 To run the specs that ar cover the controllers and models, the command `spec` can be used, or `spec/<file location>` to run individual tests.

+To run the app, use the `rails s` command in the console.
+When trying to add an item to your cart, you will be asked to create a new user to proceed.

+I have used the gem Devise because it is a simple and fast way to create a User mode with authentication.

+I made an effort to keep all classes relatively 'skinny' and single purpose, to keep the code simple and readable.
 I have purposely ignored some of the preferences in Rubocop, including names of Memoized variables and model validations, because I believed the files were clear as they are, and because I had other priorities for this projects that I wanted to spend my time on.

 Initially, I modeled the app after a simple shop app with discount codes that I recently worked on in my spare time because I believed this would save me time.
 But unfortunately, because this app is quite a bit simpler I had to remove quite some functionality to keep the code more readable and to the point, which took time.
 However, it is now a fully functioning app for all the requirements with test coverage.
 I did not tick the payment requirement, because it is hardly a payment functionality, it is a button that changes two booleans, but works for this purpose.
 Because of this, I did not need to handle much of a possible exception for it.
 For an actual payment I would have wrapped the transfer in a database transaction block instead to ensure the data integrity.